 Before the 2018 Tzi-Zho Session ended, the Sixth Osage Nation Congress approved three economic development bills totaling $1.1 million to fund the Nation’s three Limited Liability Company entities for their business endeavors and plans.

-The three bills passed following several committee discussions and debates on the original requested amounts and after hearing presentations from the respective LLC entities for the Bluestem Ranch, Osage LLC and Osage Nation Energy Services (ONES) LLC.
+The three bills passed following several committee discussions and debates on the originally requested amounts and after hearing presentations from the respective LLC entities for the Bluestem Ranch, Osage LLC and Osage Nation Energy Services (ONES) LLC.

 The reduced amounts also come as the Nation considers several 2019 fiscal year budgets to fund government operations, capital asset projects, cultural donations and direct services, prompting several debates and decisions on reductions and cuts in submitted budgets.
 Funding from the three bills will come from the Nation’s Economic Development Fund, which is set aside from the General Treasury.